moves-rwth/dynasty/TUTORIAL.md

 ## Dynamic Power Manager (DPM)

-**TV: I do not understand the first sentence at all.** DPM refers to strategies that attempt to make power mode changing decisions based on information about their usage pattern available at runtime.
-The objective is to minimize power consumption while minimizing the effect on performance.
-The model consists of a Service Requester (SR), a Service Provider (SP), a Service Request Queue (SRQ), and the power manager (PM).
-The SR models the arrival of requests and the SRQ corresponds to a (finite) queue in which the requests that cannot immediately be served are stored.
+The model consists of a Service Requester (SR), a Service Provider (SP), two Service Request Queues (SRQs), and the power manager (PM).
+The SR models the arrival of requests and the SRQs correspond to a (finite) queues in which the requests that cannot immediately be served are stored.
 The SP is the resource which services requests.
 It can have several states of operation with varying service rates (the time taken to service requests).
 The PM is a controller that observes the system and issues commands to the SP which correspond instruct it to change its current state.
+Two SRQs vary in their priority (high and low).
+The fullness of each queue is has four intervals (0-3, 3-5, 5-7, 7-10).
+This gives in total 16 possible interval combinations.
+Based on the current combination the PM dynamically issues a command to SP to change its state, hence DPM.
+The object of synthesis is to choose the commands issued by PM so that the average power consumption of SP is minimized while there are limits on the number of lost requests in both queues.
+Again, we use undefined constants for the property files - T_PW (minimal average power consumption), T_LH (average number of lost requests in the high-priority queue) and T_LL (average number of lost requests in the low-priority queue).

 **TODO: image**

-Description above was adopted from the web sites of [PRISM](https://www.prismmodelchecker.org/casestudies/power.php).
+### Running the Example

-**TODO: running example - coming soon**
+This is again multi-objective example so we can use only the methods evolutionary search (ea) and CEGIS (cegis).